Response to coronavirus (COVID-19)

 • Our capacity to provide hospice evaluations and admissions is unchanged.
 The referral and intake office remain available to answer questions and facilitate assessments with an RN, including virtual evaluations for individuals in isolation.

-• When possible, we are offering in-home visits from our interdisciplinary team.
+• In-home visits from our interdisciplinary team are now available.
 Casa staff is vigilant in our infection prevention practices – which includes appropriate use of personal protective equipment (PPE) such as face masks and face shield/goggles for all patient visits – and we’re confident in our ability to safely provide you in-person care.
 If necessary we can arrange for telehealth visits.

 • In the interest of safety, during in-home visits we are limiting staff interactions with loved ones to one (1) designated person.
 We’re also requiring the patient’s representative to wear a face covering (which we can supply if needed) and request that appropriate social distancing be observed.
 See all of our home visit guidelines here.